 Shawm players from Mizhi county, assembled for a regional festival in 1981.

-Most distinguished of shawm players in the area was Chang Wenzhou, also a fine luthier, though he could be almost as difficult as the Hua brothers.
+By the 1990s, most distinguished of shawm players in the area was Chang Wenzhou, also a fine luthier, though he could be almost as difficult as the Hua brothers.
 Li Qishan’s rival band was also very fine.

 By contrast to the mercenary atmosphere in Mizhi county-town, I enjoyed my time in the hill village of Yangjiagou with the lowly and unsung village band there.
 Of no great technical distinction, they merely supplemented their livelihood by doing occasional funerals.
 The two leading shawm players there, Chouxiao and “Older Brother” (on the left of the photo), semi-blind, were delightful unassuming people.